thirteendogs/mydietproject/README.md

 **Frontend tech:** React.js, SASS, axios, react-testing-library and cypress

-**Backend tech:** node with mongo and mongoose
+**Backend tech:** node, express, mongodb and mongoose

 ##  HOW DOES IT WORK
-- Choose de ingredient and its quantity, after it you can see how the charm is updated, then press Add Ingredient button.
+- Choose the ingredient and quantity, after it you can see how the charm is updated, then press Add Ingredient button.
 - Now you can see that the ingredient went to the table form Plan you meal section
 - You can add up to 10 ingredients per meal
 - Once you are done adding ingredients press the button Add Meal